 We already know Disney can handle an underwater setting, and I would love to see Namor in all his glory as the King of Atlantis.
 While dealing with the ramifications of pollution and man’s effect on the oceans Namor calls home, we would also see the development of the royal arrogance Namor is famous for, while getting a glimpse of the lonely fishy inside of him.
 A live action movie about Namor has been in the works for a while, but much like Black Panther hasn’t really gained any steam yet.

-The team went through a lot of experiences that real world kids go through, only they did it with their team behind them in the crazy world of superheroes.
-It was a series that told some great stories and built up some great characters, while not being afraid to shy away from some key issues that were affecting teenagers in the ’90s.
+The team dealt with a lot of issues that real world teens experience as they grow to adulthood, only they did it with their team behind them in the crazy world of superheroes.
+It was a series that told some great stories and built up some great characters, while not being afraid to shy away from key issues and experimental stories.
 Start off with the Nova movie to breed some familiarity with the characters, and lead in easily to New Warriors to make a sensational series of animated movies.
 This is actually pretty unlikely, but as a lifelong New Warriors fan I would love to see this happen.

 The Inhumans started off in the pages of the Fantastic Four as a race of powered beings separated from humanity and forced to evolve on their own.
 The Inhumans are led by a royal family with incredible powers, and the silent yet powerful Black Bolt is their king.
 Generally the Inhumans have to deal with the damage man is doing to the earth around them and humanity’s inability to accept them.
-They have even spent time in space amongst aliens, lived on the moon, and some of them have even been members of the Avengers, the Fantastic Four, and the Illuminati.
+They have spent time as monarchs in space, lived on the moon, and some of them have even been members of the Avengers, the Fantastic Four, and the Illuminati.

 This is yet another series that has had a long standing movie/TV adaptation in the works.
 The Inhumans home city of Attilan would make an excellent setting for a film, and offer some unique visuals much like Atlantis: The Lost Empire.
 While it could touch on some of the usual themes involved with the Inhumans like their exile from humanity or the damage of pollution, I think it would be simpler to follow a human character who has found his way into Attilan and meets the Inhumans for the first time, adding a nice mix of culture shock and introducing the mainstream audience to some great characters.